Is Starting a Virtual Kitchen Feasible in a Ghost Kitchen?

 2. Recurring Expenses

-Once operational, these are the key ongoing costs:
+Once operational, there are key ongoing costs to consider:

 Rent & Utilities: $2,000 - $6,000 per month